Superjie13/CPCF_Multispectral/README.md

-## Channel-Patch Cross Feature Fusion for Multispectral Object Detection.
+## Rethinking Self-Attention for Multispectral Object Detection.

 >## <center> The code will be released after the paper is accepted.